RESPONSIBLE SERVICE OF ALCOHOL

 – We will not allow any indecent, violent or quarrelsome conduct on our premises.

-– All staff will be required to have current RSA competency cards prior to employment with Wenty Leagues and will be required to actively identify and notify their Supervisor or Duty Manager of any person they suspect as approaching intoxication.
+– All staff will be required to have current RSA competency cards prior to employment with Cabra Leagues and will be required to actively identify and notify their Supervisor or Duty Manager of any person they suspect as approaching intoxication.

 – We will support and actively promote initiatives to minimise Drink Driving in order to safeguard the well-being of our patrons.